 Integrations page.
 You can also schedule an email notification upon completion of the update by clicking Email me when complete.

 When you are ready to use your new columns in reports, you need to add them to metrics first.
-Although data will not be available until an update completes, you can still use new columns in reports.
-Data within the report will display when the update is finished.
+Although data is not available until an update completes, you can still use new columns in reports.
+Data within the report displays when the update is finished.

-We covered a lot of material in this tutorial.
+This article covered a lot of material.
 By now, you should have a solid understanding of what a database is, how data is organized, how tables relate to each other, and what you can do with the Data Warehouse Manager.